-Test your knowledge with this NCLEX Question of the Day: Interpret ABG results in a diabetic patient with altered mental status.
-Diagnose metabolic acidosis accurately.
+Test your knowledge with this NCLEX-RN Question of the Day: Interpret ABG results in a diabetic patient with altered mental status.
+What’s the diagnosis?

 The nurse in the emergency department is reviewing the arterial blood gas results of a client with uncontrolled type I diabetes mellitus who arrived with an altered mental status.
 Based on the client’s laboratory results, which condition does this client most likely have?